 |Strategic Foresight for Political Risk Analysis: Working with Scenarios|

 |Focused summer internship or an original 10,000-word research paper|

-During the fall term, students further develop their understanding of economics and begin to also focus on issues in risk related to political and economic-related risk.
+During the fall term, students further develop their understanding of economics and also begin to focus on issues related to political and economic risk.
 They explore the methodological problems associated with the analysis of risk and uncertainty and the different approaches to managing risk.
 They examine how established democratic societies can rapidly become politically unstable and subsequently assess the implications.
 They then begin to develop quantitative approaches to risk assessment.
 Students also take a two-credit course in corporate finance which examines the fundamentals of asset evaluation and investment analysis.
-In addition, they select an elective course giving them the opportunity to study an area of specific interest to them and also engage with student in other degree programs at SAIS Europe.
+In addition, they select two elective courses giving them the opportunity to study an area of specific interest to them and also engage with student in other degree programs at SAIS Europe.

 The spring semester provides the opportunity for students to develop the main tools for geopolitical risk analysis through scenario planning.
-Moreover, candidates deepen their study of the principal sources of risk at the national and international levels.
+Moreover, candidates deepen their knowledge of the principal sources of risk at the national and international levels.
 Students are also introduced to the main techniques for quantitative risk analysis employed in the financial industry.
-In addition, students take two additional elective courses chosen from the broad array offered in the Spring at SAIS Europe.
+In addition, they take two additional elective courses chosen from the broad array offered in the Spring at SAIS Europe.

 In the second summer term, students work on their capstone project (off-campus).
 They may choose between an 8-12 week, focused summer internship or an original 10,000-word research paper under the supervision of a Johns Hopkins SAIS faculty member.
 The capstone must be completed during their second summer term.